 Walter Johnson, formerly of the Washington Senators of the American (major) League and one of the all-time pitching greats, called him “one of the game’s greatest catchers” three years ago.
 Similar tribute has been paid Gibson by Dizzy Dean, Clark Griffith and Frankie Frisch.

-Gibson was a man of immense athletic talent who was legendary on the field, but had such a terribly tragic life.
-He was diagnosed with a brain tumor the year before this incident after falling into a coma.
-He refused any surgical treatment and lived the final four years of his life with debilitating headaches, the likes of which, I’m sure, led to his increased dependence on drinking.
+Gibson, a man of immense athletic talent and legendary on the field, had a tragically difficult life.
+Diagnosed with a brain tumor the year before this incident, he fell into a coma.
+Refusing surgical treatment, he lived his final four years with debilitating headaches, likely leading to his increased dependence on drinking.

-He had a stroke at the early age of 35 years old.
-Sadly, he never got to see Jackie Robinson break the color barrier in the Major Leagues in 1947.
+He suffered a stroke at the young age of 35.
+Sadly, he never got to see Jackie Robinson break the color barrier in Major League Baseball in 1947.